martje127/internship_mart/README.md

-Perhaps the most useful thing to do, is to explain your work to the intern, to verify that that you can (still) explain my work to laymen.
+Perhaps the most useful thing to do, is to explain your work to the intern, to verify that that you can (still) explain your scientific work to laymen.

 Consider: